vpenchuk/text_aggregator/README.md

 ### Configuration Files

-Profile and prompt configurations can be created and placed inside the `configs/profiles` and `configs/prompts` directories respectively.
-Refer to the existing default configurations as a template.
+Profiles and prompts are placed in `configs/profiles` and `configs/prompts`.
+Profile configurations specify which files to include or exclude, while prompt configurations contain the full prompt for the OpenAI query.

 A Profile.sh specifies files, directories, rules, and options/